-- Fiction writing education or training you’ve given others
+- Fiction workshops or training programs you’ve presented to other writers

-It will help to see examples that work from two of my students.
-Mark Harris, my nonfiction example, is the author of Grave Matters: A Journey Through the Modern Funeral Industry to a Natural Way of Burial.
+Here’s one for nonfiction writer Mark Harris, author of Grave Matters: A Journey Through the Modern Funeral Industry to a Natural Way of Burial.

 He speaks regularly to college students, church congregations, hospice workers, home funeral providers, consumer-friendly funeral advocates, and funeral directors about green burial and funeral issues.